vanurag/OSM_PC_Mapping/README.md

 In libpointmatcher folder, executables are placed in libpointmatcher/examples.

-Execute `./pmicp --config config.yaml --initTranslation 80,100 ../data/cl.csv ../data/cl2.csv` to generate a mapping based on a Point-to-Point ICP.
+Execute `./pmicp --config config.yaml --initTranslation 70,100 ../data/cl.csv ../data/cl2.csv` to generate a mapping based on a Point-to-Point ICP.

+The results can be inspected by opening ParaView and looking at the resulting visttep-files.